What is the KRAS-VariantΒ

 What is the KRAS-Variant

-The KRAS-variant belongs to a new class of inherited genetic variant that predicts increased risk of cancer.1-6 However, for women with the KRAS-variant, cancer may be prevented by maintaining estrogen levels.7
+The KRAS-variant is an inherited genetic variant that predicts an increased risk of developing cancer but also provides the potential to reduce that risk.1-6 For example, for women with the KRAS-variant, cancer may be prevented by maintaining estrogen levels.7

 Play Video